MicrosoftDocs/entra-docs/docs/includes/portal-update.md

 ---

 > [!TIP]
-> Steps in this article may vary slightly based on the portal you start from.
+> Steps in this article might vary slightly based on the portal you start from.